germanvalencia15/ticket-lifecycle/README.md

 </p>
 <p>
-Here in this step I'm pretending to be an end user Ken and I've just created and submitted and ticket.
+Here in this step I'm pretending to be an end user Ken and I've just created and submitted a ticket.
 </p>
 <br />